 Grammar for the Well-Trained Mind (GftWTM) is the next step after First Language Lessons Level 4 (FLL-4).

 Prior to the publication of GftWTM, The Well-Trained Mind, 4th Edition listed other intermediate grammar curricula.
-We published GftWTM as an intermediate-level follow-on to our elementary FLL--so well-trained minds can master English grammar.
+We have since published GftWTM as an intermediate-level follow-on to our elementary FLL--so well-trained minds can master English grammar.

 When you move from FLL-4 to GftWTM, it is worth taking a few minutes to understand the flexibility you have in using the curriculum with your student.
 Each of the following questions (FAQs) has a response in the corresponding embedded link.